Categories

 The name of the fest reflects its religious origin.
 It refers to the meeting of St. Joseph, the Blessed Virgin Mary, and the Holy Child during the Sinulog Festival every January.

-In July 1988, the Augustinians, Ernesto Ouano Sr., and the parish pastoral council of St. Joseph Parish agreed to organize a much more meaningful way to welcome the Holy Child.
-On the eve of the feast day in January 1989, the Holy Child was brought to St. Joseph Parish in a traslacion (from Spanish word trasladar, meaning transfer).
+In July 1988, the Augustinian friars, Ernesto Ouano Sr., and the parish pastoral council of St. Joseph Parish agreed to organize a much more meaningful way to welcome the Holy Child.
+On the eve of the feast day in January 1989, the image of the Sto.
+Niño was brought to St. Joseph Parish in a traslacion (from Spanish word trasladar, meaning transfer).

-The new tradition represents a chance for the Child Jesus to stay at the house of his earthly father, St. Joseph.
+The new tradition represents a chance for the Child Jesus to meet and stay at the house of his earthly father, St. Joseph.
 Devotees stay on the streets leading to the church in prayerful disposition in welcoming the procession of the Sto.
 Niño, a holy mass and vigil prayers are said, and Panghalok or Pahawok (to kiss) commences where devotees wait for their turn to kiss the image of the Sto.
 Niño.

 In the early Saturday morning, a Holy Eucharist (referred to as Farewell Mass) is celebrated and the image of Sto.
 Niño is transferred back to the Basilica Minore in a fluvial procession.